1860 United States House of Representatives election in Florida: Campaign

 By 1860, the secession of the South from the Union was nearly inevitable.
 Both Hilton and Allen were secessionists; the only question that remained was what ideology would an independent Florida prefer: the conservatism of the Democratic Party or the Whiggism of the Opposition Party.
 Due to Hilton's close ties with Vice President John C. Breckinridge, the Democratic nominee for president, it was all but guaranteed that he would ride on Breckinridge's coattails.

-Hilton soundly defeated Allen in the general election, receiving 60% of the vote to Allen's 40%.